dani3l0/librusik/README.md

 ## Reporting a bug

-Feel free to open new issues when something doesn't work or you want to ask for new features/improvements.
+**Feel free** to open new issues when something doesn't work or you want to ask for new features/improvements.

 If you encounter a bug, remember to attach some logs (exception traceback or just a detailed description).

-**After May 2023, only merge requests will be accepted.**
+**After May 2023, only pull requests will be accepted.**

 -----